zion-sati/fui-as/docs/v2/fui-as/QUICKSTART.md

 - without `.saveToPickedFile(...)`, use `onChunk(...)` to receive worker-read chunks back in AssemblyScript for upload/search/indexing-style flows
-- arbitrary user-defined binary transforms inside the AssemblyScript `Worker` / `WorkerJob` runtime are still not shipped because that transport is still string-message based
+- arbitrary user-defined binary transforms inside the AssemblyScript `Worker` / `WorkerJob` runtime do not support arbitrary user-defined binary transforms because that transport is still string-message based

 ## 7. Browser fetch bridge